-Thomas Day has more than 10 years of experience in the climate policy field.
-Thomas’ analysis covers various aspects of carbon market mechanisms, corporate climate commitments, and the development of climate policy at the national level.
+Thomas Day analyses carbon market mechanisms, corporate climate commitments and national level climate policy at NewClimate Institute.
+Thomas has more than 10 years of experience in the climate policy field.
+Thomas’ recent work on corporate net-zero targets and carbon neutrality claims – including his co-authorship of the Corporate Climate Responsibility Monitor – has demonstrated the need for greater guidance and scrutiny in corporate climate planning and offsetting claims.
 Thomas’ extensive research on Kyoto-era market mechanisms contributed towards a significant global knowledge gap on the current situation of mitigation activities under global carbon markets.
-This research has been influential for informing the debate on the potential risks and safeguards associated with different options for the use of offsetting credits post-2020.
-These insights have particular relevance for the analysis of voluntary carbon markets and corporate net-zero targets, as well as the analysis of international offsetting activities under Article 6 mechanisms.
+This research has been influential for informing the debate on the potential risks and safeguards associated with different options for the use of offsetting credits post-2020, with particular relevance for the analysis of voluntary carbon markets and corporate net-zero targets.
+At the national climate policy planning level, Thomas provides direct advisory support to governments with regards to their climate change planning processes and the development of climate change mitigation policy.
+In this capacity, Thomas' work with the governments of Mongolia, Kenya and Georgia has included support for the development of national climate action plans, Nationally Determined Contributions (NDCs) and long-term decarbonisation pathways, as well as consultation on the different options for interaction with Article 6 mechanisms.